 Red & White Christmas Tablescape for Brunch

 - To create the brunch tablescape I started with red and white dishes that I layered on top of black chargers.
 Solid colors are an easy trick for budget entertaining.
-The red plates can be used for Christmas, Valentine’s Day, 4th of July, and more, rather than using themed novelty dishes.
+Re-use the red plates for Christmas, Valentine’s Day, 4th of July, and more, rather than using themed novelty dishes.

 - Once again I’ve used my new favorite black flatware along with graphic print napkins, vintage champagne coupes, and colorful tea glasses.
 I’ll admit the tea glasses in red were a gift to myself, from World Market.
 I love how pretty they are and they’re great for juice, milk, or eggnog.
 Use them later on for red wine too!

-- Christmas details are added in with holiday stir sticks, party poppers, and a gift of hot cocoa at each place setting.
+- Add in Christmas details with holiday stir sticks, party poppers, and a gift of hot cocoa at each place setting.
 The boxes of hot cocoa are adorable (from HomeGoods) and they’re all different so you can add them to guests’ seats based on personality.

 I hope you find some good ideas to use, as well as some recipes.
-Be sure to check out my Christmas brunch cheese board post!
+Happy Holidays!